NeViRAIDE/neviraide/README.md

 ### This is my setup of NEOVIM
 ***Remember that it's only modifications of config files and collect of different plugins.
 Vim/Neovim is a FREEDOM.
-You can setup your own IDE or simple text redactor.
+You can setup your own IDE or simple text editor.
 You need only define what you want and what you need.***

 #### Content